Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "Details about the system component"
+      "description": "Details about the system component."
     },
     "issue": {
       "anyOf": [